shoober420/windows11-scripts/README.md

 Its not only about FPS, its also about latency.

-AV software is bloat, DisableWindowsDefender.bat is NOT a virus.
+AV software is bloat, DisableWindowsDefender.bat and Internet&SecuritySettings.bat are NOT viruses.

 Windows Firewall is bloat, use router firewall.